What do I need to know?

 - People with obesity

-If one is in more than one on the above-mentioned groups, the person is considered to be at high risk of infection.
+If one is in more than one of the above-mentioned groups, they are considered to be at a high risk.

 The internet is filled with rumours and misinformation about the Coronavirus.
 That is why it is crucial to seek information from reliable sources.
 The following sources can provide you with current, verifies information: